Eye protection: Goggles

 Goggles are forms of protective eyewear that enclose the eye area in order to prevent particulates, infectious fluids, or chemicals from striking the eyes.
 Goggles come in two styles, eyecup goggles, and cover goggles.
 Eyecup goggles completely cover the eye socket to give all-round protection.
 They have adjustable or elasticized headbands and often are equipped with ventilation ports to allow air in and prevent fogging.
-For example, swimming goggles to protect the eyes from salt or chlorine.
+For example, swimming goggles protect the eyes from salt or chlorine.
 Cover goggles are designed to be worn over eye wear.
 Like eyecup goggles, they have adjustable or elasticized headbands and are equipped with direct or indirect ventilation ports to allow air in and prevent fogging.
 While both models keep out large particles, indirect-vented goggles are better at keeping out liquids and dusts.